theturboturnip/harper/packages/web/src/routes/docs/contributors/chrome-extension/+page.md

 - Writing text back to the user's web page (after applying a suggestion to it).
 - Rendering underlines over their text (this is the hard part).

+All three of these responsibilities are handled by the `lint-framework` package.

 Notably, it does not do any linting itself.
 Instead, it submits requests to the background worker to do so, since instantiating a WebAssembly module on every page load is expensive.